openmc-dev/openmc/docs/source/methods/random_ray.rst

 fluxes) in both the numerator and denominator, making it a stochastic ratio estimator, which is inherently biased.
 In practice, usage of the naive estimator does result in a biased, but "consistent"  estimator (i.e., it is biased, but the bias tends towards zero as the sample size increases).
-Experimentally, the right answer can be obtained with this estimator, though a very fine ray density is required to eliminate the bias.
+Empirically, this bias tends to effect eigenvalue calculations much more significantly than in fixed source simulations.
+Experimentally, the right answer can be obtained with this estimator, though for eigenvalue simulations a very fine ray density is required to eliminate the bias.

 How might we solve the biased ratio estimator problem?
 While there is no obvious way to alter the numerator term (which arises from the characteristic